digitranslab/jumpstart/docs/versioned_docs/version-2.29.0/setup/ecs.md

   </div>

-Update ToolJet deployment with the appropriate env variables [here](https://docs.tooljet.com/docs/setup/env-vars/#enable-tooljet-database--optional-) and apply the changes.
+Update JumpStart deployment with the appropriate env variables [here](https://docs.jumpstart.com/docs/setup/env-vars/#enable-jumpstart-database--optional-) and apply the changes.

 ## Upgrading to the Latest Version